‘Marvel Heroes’ Adds Beast Hero, Jubilee Team-Up In Latest Update

 — Pamela Blalock (@pamkhat) January 28, 2017

 Another member of the X-Men is also available today in Marvel Heroes.
 Jubilee is now ready to fight alongside players as a team-up hero.
-As a permanent companion, Jubilee uses fireworks to deal energy damage to foes sometimes stunning them.
+As a permanent companion, Jubilee uses fireworks to deal energy damage to foes, sometimes stunning them.
 She fires off a few similar powers as a companion called in temporarily, or players can simply recruit her for her away power.
 Jubilee provides one more point in the energy attribute and adds another 300 points of energy damage rating while she is not on the battlefield.
 These bonuses are only active if Jubilee is selected as an away team-up.
 For more information and background on Jubilee, check out the official website.

 Of course, today’s update did more than just add two popular X-Men to Marvel Heroes.
 Cosmic difficulties across the game saw major changes including new loot, improved rewards, and more.
 Cosmic Artifacts are now dropping from bosses in cosmic-level content.
 These artifacts are enhanced versions of existing boss artifacts with new cosmic affixes.
-Each Cosmic Artifact can have one of eight new cosmic affixes like a 10 percent reduction to signature powers, a 1,500 point increase to one of the different defense values, 150 additional primary resource, and more.
+Each Cosmic Artifact can have one of eight new cosmic affixes like a 10 percent reduction to signature powers, a 1,500-point increase to one of the different defense values, 150 additional primary resource, and more.

 Each Cosmic Artifact is associated with a boss in Marvel Heroes and they will only drop from that boss.
 For instance, the cosmic version of Black Cat’s Advanced Grappling Hook will only drop when fighting Black Cat.
 Players looking for that item can repeatedly defeat Black Cat in Cosmic Midtown Manhattan for a chance to loot that Cosmic Artifact.